trimble-oss/modus-wc-2.0/src/components/atoms/modus-wc-icon/readme.md

 A customizable icon component used to render Modus icons.

-This component requires Modus icons to be installed in the host application.
-See [Modus Icon Usage](/docs/documentation-modus-icon-usage--docs) for steps.
+<b>This component requires Modus icons to be installed in the host application.
+See [Modus Icon Usage](/docs/documentation-modus-icon-usage--docs) for steps.</b>

 Adheres to WCAG 2.2 standards.